 - Business people like to “elevator pitch.”
 Imagine yourself stepping into an elevator with a sales person who is marketing a product.
 That sales rep has your attention — only until you get off on your floor.
 That 50-second elevator ride is all the time the rep has to pitch you the product.
 That’s the elevator pitch.

 A nut graf clues you in on changes that have taken place.
 It gives you a sense of what was going on, what’s new and what’s happening now.
-Here’s an example of what I mean:
+This is a very simple formula.
+The equation looks like this: